AjrAli/MementoCoding/README.md

 Welcome to the MementoCoding Project!

 This project is a School Management System built using the latest technologies - .NET 6 and Angular 15.
-The goal of this project is simply to show a modern and clean architecture using .Net 6 with differents modern libraries like MediatR, Swagger, Microsoft.AspNetCore.Identity, System.IdentityModel.Tokens.Jwt, Serilog, FluentValidation and more but also with a small UI app using Angular 15 with angular-fontawesome, Bootstrap, ngx-pagination, rxjs, Ngx-toastr, jwt-decode + HttpInterceptor for JWT token.
+The goal of this project is simply to show a modern and clean architecture using .Net 6 RESTful Web API with differents modern libraries like MediatR, Swagger, Microsoft.AspNetCore.Identity, System.IdentityModel.Tokens.Jwt, Serilog, FluentValidation and more but also with a small UI app using Angular 15 with angular-fontawesome, Bootstrap, ngx-pagination, rxjs, Ngx-toastr, jwt-decode + HttpInterceptor for JWT token.

 For a quick demo : https://mementocoding.be/home